ocaml/RFCs/rfcs/ocamlib.md

    to the include directories.

-Note that in the above if any of the names resolved in the `OCAMLPTH` is already embedded in the `ocaml` or `ocamlnat` executable, the names are not resolved (see `ocamlc` and `ocamlopt` Dynlink API support).
+Note that in the above if any of the names resolved in the `OCAMLPATH` is already embedded in the `ocaml` or `ocamlnat` executable, the names are not resolved (see `ocamlc` and `ocamlopt` Dynlink API support).

-A nice side effect of the new `#require` is that if used with library names doesn't mention file extensions, this allows to use it in `.ocamlinit` and have it work both for `ocaml` and `ocamlnat`.
+A nice side effect of the new `#require` is that if used with library names, it doesn't mention file extensions, this allows to use it in `.ocamlinit` and have it work both for `ocaml` and `ocamlnat`.
 We will also make sure to make `ocamlnat` use `Dynlink.adapt_filename` when file paths are specified to `#require` so that a mention of `cma` get turns into